-Mental health in young people and children is increasing with parents and carers bearing the weight of the pressure as services struggle to keep up with demand.
-It can be increasingly difficult to access the appropriate support when its needed most as services, schools, colleges and universities find their budgets being cut or the services being stretched from demand.
+Mental health in young people and children is increasing with parents and carers bearing the weight of the pressure as children’s mental health services struggle to keep up with demand.
+It can be increasingly difficult to access the appropriate support when its needed most as services, schools, colleges and universities find their budgets being cut or the mental health services being stretched from demand.

 This leaves parents and carers frustrated and struggling to get advice and guidance with the option of being on a waiting list and watching the young person deteriorate in front of us or paying privately for support.
 If you decide to pay privately then again the difficulty begins with finding someone who is suitable trained and is effective in the treatment they offer.